How many TU-144 were built and which was their fate?

-Yes, first comercial service was made in December 26th, 1975 by aircraft 04-1, registered CCCP-77106, carrying goods and mail between the cities of Moscow and Alma-Ata.
+Yes, first commercial service was made in December 26th, 1975 by aircraft 04-1, registered CCCP-77106, carrying goods and mail between the cities of Moscow and Alma-Ata.
 First scheduled passenger service was in November 1st, 1977 in the same route, the number of flight was SU499 and was performed once a week.
 This service was cancelled in June 1978 after the accident of the aircraft 07-1, registered CCCP-77111, during a test flight.

 Why it is not still flying?

 In the early eighties, when all technical problems seemed are solved, the economic and political crisis in the USSR produced a lack of founds for the project.
-On July 1st, 1983 the Governmental order number 461-169 settled the cancellation of the project and the usage of the remaining aircrafts for scientific flights.
+On July 1st, 1983 the Governmental order number 461-169 settled the cancellation of the project and the usage of the remaining aircraft for scientific flights.